nazha1986/grafana/README.md

 	log global
 ```

-**3. backend static_grafana**  for our copy of /public/img Grafana directory  and our custom images
+**3. static_grafana**  for our copy of /public/img Grafana directory  and our custom images
   here i set the rules for serving images
 ```
 backend static_grafana